zakhenry/blog-posts/posts/observable-workers-parallel-computation-in-the-browser/article/observable-workers-parallel-computation-in-the-browser.article.md

 ---

-To better explain this concept and how to implement it, we will build a simple little application that will take a list of files (using an `<input type="file" multiple />` element) and return the MD5 hash sum of those files to the main thread.
+To better explain this concept and how to implement it, we will build a simple application that will take a list of files (using an `<input type="file" multiple />` element) and return the MD5 hash sum of those files to the main thread.
 This basic concept can be expanded to many different types of application, and is in itself a fairly useful application as you might want to use this strategy for hashing multiple files for upload to AWS S3 for instance.

 Let's start off by outlining exactly what we're trying to achieve.
 I'll use a little diagram syntax that is loosely based on the [RxJS marble testing](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/testing/marble-testing.md) syntax.